Our Staff

 Brenda Ice

-Brenda comes with an impressive and extensive track record, having served in a variety of leadership roles in higher education for over 25 years.
-Her focus at all times is on advancing students’ belonging and learning as members of the university community.
+Brenda has served in a variety of leadership roles in higher education for over 25 years, and her focus at all times is on advancing students’ belonging and learning as members of the university community.
 Prior to Brown, Brenda served as the Assistant Dean/Director of Campus Life at Scripps College (CA) and Assistant Dean of Students at the University of California – Riverside.
 She has also worked at Colgate University (NY) Towson University (MD), Wilkes University (PA) and Salisbury University (MD).
 She also has a background in Information Technology, having served as Director of Telecommunications at Salisbury University for 8 years before pursuing her career in student affairs.

 Brenda earned her Bachelor of Arts in Psychology from Washington College (MD) and her Master of Education in Post-Secondary Education from Salisbury University.
 She is currently pursuing her Doctorate of Education in Student Affairs Administration & Leadership from the University of Wisconsin – LaCrosse.